 2.2.5.
 Estimate the cumulative cavitation signal energy over the duration of the exposure, preferably according to spectrum feature / bubble activity type.

 2.2.5.1.
-Assuming all data records had equal duration Tr, the cumulative energy in the recorded data is E=Trm=1MPm, where M indicates the number or records.
+Assuming all data records had equal duration Tr, the cumulative energy in the recorded data is E=Trm=1MPm, where M indicates the number of records.

 2.2.5.2.
 If there are gaps between recordings, as may happen when the exposure is continuous, and the saved files capture a fraction of the total exposure duration Te, the cumulative energy may be estimated as E=(Te/M)m=1MPm

 2.2.6.
-Estimate the measurement SNR by comparison of spectrum levels with those of background noise recorded in absence of ultrasound.
+Estimate the measurement SNR by comparison of spectrum levels with those of background noise recorded in absence of US.

 3. Experiment Conduct.